ork-labs/ork/docs/ROADMAP.md

         2. When `ExecuteWorkload` is called, it gets the `moduleName` from `workload.Process.Module`.
         3. The `WorkloadRunner` calls `verifier.Verify(moduleName)`.
         4. The `Verify` method's logic:
             a.
 First, it checks against an embedded manifest of standard library modules and their digests.
-If the module is a built-in GXO module, it is considered trusted by default.
+If the module is a built-in ORK module, it is considered trusted by default.
             b.
 If it's a custom module (not in the manifest), the verifier will determine its path on the filesystem.
             c.
 It will look for a corresponding signature file (e.g., `<module_path>.sig`).
 If not found and policy is `enforce`, it fails.
             d.
 It calculates the SHA256 digest of the module binary on disk.